manifoldmarkets/manifold/README.md

 This repo can be built into a Docker image for deployment to a hosting site.
 The container host must have all the [environmental variables](#environmental-variables) set.

 The Docker image can be built with `docker build -t {IMAGE_NAME} .` in the root of the repository, and run with `docker run --env-file .env -p 9172:9172 -it {IMAGE_NAME}`

+## Future development

+- [ ] Integrate fully into Manifold's Firebase to decrease latency when loading markets, detecting new bets and detecting market resolution.
+- [ ] Port the overlay to a [Twitch Extension](https://www.twitch.tv/p/en/extensions/) to decrease viewer latency when viewing bets.